gvwilson/sensibleadventures/nardica/nardica.md

 "Let's save those for another time."
 He looked past her for a moment, the lights in the tech on his temple flickering with activity.
-"The town net says the governor's agents have resolved the disturbance by the dock.
+"The town net says the mayor's agents have resolved the disturbance by the dock.
 We should probably get you home."

 "Oh crivens," Iffy swore.